HeavenOSK/flutter_redux_navigator/README.md

 ## navigatorMiddleware

   * `navigatorMiddleware` - A function that returns bundle of Navigator related middleware.
-You can also add more custom middleware.
+You can also add more custom middleware by using `NavigatorMiddlewareCallback`.
   * `NavigatorMiddlewareCallback` - A callback class for navigatorMiddleware.
 You can define custom behaviors with it.

 ## Dart Version